Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 4. Reduce Decision Fatigue

-Use structured meal plans and routines to conserve mental energy.
+Use structured meal plans, reminders, routines, and support from trusted people to conserve mental energy.

 5. Get Professional Support

-Brain fog can make it difficult to “think your way out” of an eating disorder—therapy is essential.
+Brain fog can make it difficult to “think your way out” of an eating disorder.
+Therapy, nutritional support, and medical monitoring may all be important parts of recovery [9,11].

 Eating Disorder Therapy in Minnesota, Wisconsin, North Dakota, and Florida: How Ezer Psychotherapy Can Help